Can You Pull Off A Bicycle Kick Like A Pro?

 Like any technical skill in the game it takes hours of repetition and courage not only to try a bike but to get a quality strike in.

 Although it may look unnecessary at times especially when not going for goal a bike can be affective in situations where all other options seem to be shut.

 Here are a few common situations you may use a bicycle kick other than shooting on goal:

 If I'm being honest not so often that it's taking away from developing other parts of your game.
 This is a once in a season type attempt and sticking to working on the basic fundamentals should obviously take priority over this.

 Remember not all bicycle kicks need a huge wind up to generate the power, some balls are being served in a vicious pace and all you need to do is make good contact with a firm pointed foot.

 Other times it can be a clearance or broken play but most rarely is if a ball is played into you and you flick it up with any part of your body and set it up yourself.
 That takes more than a touch of class.

-Is There More Than One Type?
+Are There More Than One Type?

 Bicycles like passes or shots come in different shapes, styles and forms.
 A lot of it depending on the service of the ball and the positioning of the player.

 When it happens so fast you have little time to react and you may find yourself hitting the ball in a position you’re not use to in the air.

-- The timing has to be just right so be patient
+- The timing has to be just right so be patient.

-- It is only useful in certain situations so don't think that a bike is going to be used in more than a few select situations
+- It is only useful in certain situations so don't think that a bike is going to be used in more than a few select situations.

-- Brace yourself for impact, sometimes your back or side might crash hard on the pitch
+- Brace yourself for impact, sometimes your back or side might crash hard on the pitch.

-- If you pull it off, consider retiring as you seizure/celebrate with your teammates
+- If you pull it off, consider retiring as you seizure/celebrate with your teammates.

-- A bike can be pulled off in several different variations so be creative
+- A bike can be pulled off in several different variations so be creative.

 - No risk no reward, if you see the opportunity go for it, no turning back mid air.

-Please don’t spend too much of your time on the training pitch practicing bikes.
-It’s like a basketball player practicing full court shots all day.Much like bikes they are rare and there are other parts of your game that need a lot more work then the once in a blue moon bicycle kick.
+- Please don’t spend too much of your time on the training pitch practicing bikes.
+It’s like a basketball player practicing full court shots all day.Much like bikes they are rare and there are other parts of your game that need a lot more work than the once in a blue moon bicycle kick.